LiquidPlayer/caraml-core/README.md

     let caramlView = LCCaramlView(frame: CGRect.zero)
 ```

-This is all that is required to get it up and running.  `CaramlView` defaults to using the dev server at port
+This is all that is required to get it up and running.  `CaramlView` defaults to using a bundle with the entry point `index.js` (see [Automatic Bundling](https://github.com/LiquidPlayer/LiquidCore/blob/master/README.md#automatic-bundling) for more information).
-8082.
 To use other servers or local resources, the URL can be specified both programmatically and in the
 interface builders.